dkebler/4S/README.md

-hugo-sass-bower-gulp-s3-starter
+##Hugo-Sass-Bower-Gulp-S3-Starter

 __NOTE:__ This is currently a work in progress.
-Still improving and adding gulp tasks (deployment to s3 now working).
-Hugo template still in progress including sass styling.
-This read.me has many mising details.
-Still even at this point its a great head start.
+A ways to go before I could call this even 0.1.0.
+Still even at this point its a great head start and will be even more so once I get to find tuning the hugo template in a fully functioning site that can be then modified to suit.

 Get going with a functioning site using Hugo (static site builder) combined with sass for styling (using libsass), bower for code libraries, node/npm for additional functionality including js client code and gulp to glue it all together into a nice workflow.
 Deploy to S3 no server needed!

 __Nice Feature:__ By using Gulp and node-sass I have replaced the config.rb of compass so that you can continue to use just the filename of bower packages (no need for a path)!!!

-#Prerequisites
+##Prerequisites

 1. You'll need node.js and npm installed first and of course git.
 For Linux check out nodesource for best way to get the latest installed.  https://github.com/nodesource/distributions
 2. Hugo is not a node.js package it needs to be installed (to the commandline).
 Hugo developers maintain binaries for all platforms so it's easy.  https://gohugo.io/